neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

 protocol.mainnet.json and protocol.testnet.json are two backup files that store the configuration for the mainnet and the testnet.

 > [!NOTE]
-> 1. In neo-cli 2.7.6 a temporary file peers.dat was used to save IP addresses of known nodes, neo-cli 2.9.0+ no longer uses the file.
+>
-> 2. If neo-cli meets an exception during execution and is terminated, the error's content will be written to a file (error.log) for debugging.
+> - In NEO-CLI 2.7.6 a temporary file peers.dat was used to save IP addresses of known nodes, NEO-CLI 2.9.0+ no longer uses the file.

----
+> - If NEO-CLI meets an exception during execution and is terminated, the error's content will be written to a file (error.log) for debugging.

 ## Brief startup process

-### neo-cli startup
+### NEO-CLI startup

 1. Initialize LevelDBStore and create or open the leveldb database.